AshimPrem/Project-The-lodge-finder-web/readme.md

 ---
 ## Motivation

-When I moved to Hazaribag Jharkhand India for my higher studies, I faced a big challenge: finding a place to stay.
+When I moved to Hazaribag, Jharkhand, India, for my higher studies, I faced a big challenge: finding a place to stay.
 As a student, I needed a room, but all I could find were small rooms with one or two beds, or rooms that were too expensive.
 The biggest problem was that I didn't know where rooms were available.
+I was trying to find lodges online to check availability, but there was no way to know.
 I had to go door-to-door, asking every place if they had a room free.
 It was tiring, time-consuming, and very stressful.

 This made me think about how I could make it easier for students like me.
 That's why I created the Lodge Finder Web.
 This website helps students find rooms or lodges quickly and easily.
 Students can search online, see which rooms are available, compare prices, and even book a place to stay – without having to go from door to door.